modtronix-com/esp32MX-E/examples/arduino/README.md

 In addition, we also used VS Code, with the Microsoft Arduino Plugin.

+## Usage
+In the Tools menu of the IDE, select the "ESP32 Pico Kit" board.
+We might add the "esp32MX-E" board to future versions of Arduino ESP32, but currently it is not required.

-## Modifications
+## Additional Modifications
+The followig can be done to have the esp32MX-E listed as an available board in the Tools menu of the IDE, but it is NOT required.
+As mentioned above, using the "ESP32 Pico Kit" board works fine.

-Currently the Arduino-ESP32 library does not include support the the esp32MX-E by default.
-To add it to the list of available boards in the Arduino IDE, the following has to be done:
+Currently the Arduino-ESP32 board manager does not list the esp32MX-E as an available board by default.
+To add it to the list of available boards in the Arduino IDE(in Tools menu), the following can to be done:
 - After installing the Arduino IDE and the Arduino-ESP32 board, locate the "boards.txt" file in the ESP32 folder.
 It will be located in the following folder of your Arduino installation: "..\packages\esp32\hardware\esp32\1.0.4"
 - Add the code given below to the end of this file(or to top of file after ").